 The goods: this week’s new products

-This week we bring you a new supermarket convenience range for busy peeps who hate chopping veg, a low-GI honey for those who want to cut back on sugar, a gut-healthy milk and a “superfruit” drink enriched with essential oils.
+This week we bring you a new supermarket convenience range for busy peeps who hate chopping vegies, a low-GI honey for those who want to cut back on their sugar intake, a gut-healthy milk and a “superfruit” drink enriched with essential oils.
 Sounds fancy.
+Check out all the latest new products worth digging into.

 Coles launches biggest convenience range ever

 Coles has launched its biggest-ever range of homestyle convenience meals under its new brand “Coles Kitchen”.
-The range is part of a transformation of the Coles convenience aisles designed to make life easier for customers.
-In total, 100 new meals and sides across Italian, Asian, Indian and Australian cuisines have been added to the shelves.
+As part of Coles’ initiative to simplify life for its customers, the new range is part of a transformation of its convenience aisles.
+There are now 100 new Italian, Asian, Indian, and Australian meals and sides available.

 The recipes include restaurant-inspired meals like Slow-cooked Beef Brisket Bourguignon, Slow-Cooked Greek Inspired Pork, Chicken and Tomato Tagliatelle, Chicken Tikka Masala with Rice, Butter Chicken and Roasted Cauliflower Chana Masala.

-Meals start from just $6.50 each, with soups from $3 each, sides from $2.30 each and meal centres designed for couples to share from $10 each.
+Meals start from just $6.50 each.
+Soups start from $3 each, sides from $2.30 each and meal centres designed for couples to share from $10 each.

 Capilano Low GI Honey

 Hot on the heels of the launch of its Choc Honey spread, Capilano has launched a low GI honey that offers honey-loving Australians an easy way to reduce their sugar intake.
-The honey has been tested low GI (42) by an independent laboratory, using approved methodology based on the international standards for testing.
+The honey has been certified as low GI by an independent laboratory, using an approved methodology based on the international standards for testing.

 “Because this honey provides a slower and more sustained energy release, it’s also an ideal alternative to sugar for consumers looking to lower their sugar intake,” says Ryan d’Almeida, CEO of Hive + Wellness, the company behind the Capilano brand.
-“The naturally-occurring sugar profile of this specially selected 100% Australian honey influences the way it’s digested in the body, and its GI rating.”
+“The naturally-occurring sugar profile of this specially selected 100 percent Australian honey influences the way it’s digested in the body.
+As a result, this lowers its GI rating.”

 The product has the endorsement of the Glycemic Index Foundation, which worked closely with Capilano during the development phase.